-- The University will notify students in writing if they have been selected for a merit scholarship/award, and include the award in the Financial Aid Award Letter. - Scholarship recipients are selected by a committee, at the sole and absolute discretion of the University, leveraging several criteria, which include, but are not limited to, cumulative grade point average, standardized test scores, community involvement, personal accomplishments, and documented financial resources. - Scholarships/awards only apply to the fall and winter semesters, unless otherwise noted.
-Scholarship/award amounts may be reduced consequent to federal, state, and other scholarships and grants awarded to the student that would result in exceeding tuition costs. - New student merit scholarships are automatically renewed provided the student maintains academic progress (see University Policies/Academic Standards for more information on Satisfactory Academic Progress). - Scholarship recipients are required to be full-time (12 or more semester hours per semester) enrolled undergraduate students unless otherwise noted.
-(Advanced standing credits such as those earned through Advanced Placement [AP], College-Level Examination Program [CLEP], DSSTs, Prior Learning, and/or course competency examinations are not counted toward full-time enrollment status.) - Residence hall grants are based on room availability and can only be used for room cost (not to be used for tuition, board, or other University costs). - Students must complete the scholarship application (i.e. application, letters of recommendation, essay, and/or other requirements) by posted deadlines for award consideration. - Students awarded a merit scholarship(s) are encouraged to apply for other financial aid consideration via the Free Application for Federal Student Aid (FAFSA).
+- The University will notify students in writing if they have earned a merit scholarship/award, and include the award in the Financial Aid Award Letter. - Scholarships/awards only apply to the fall and winter semesters, unless otherwise noted.
+Scholarship/award amounts may be reduced consequent to federal, state, and other scholarships and grants awarded to the student that would result in exceeding tuition costs. - New student merit scholarships are automatically renewed provided the student maintains academic progress (see University Policies/Academic Standards for more information on Satisfactory Academic Progress).

+- Scholarship recipients are required to be full-time (12 or more semester hours per semester) enrolled undergraduate students unless otherwise noted.
+(Advanced standing credits such as those earned through Advanced Placement [AP], College-Level Examination Program [CLEP], DSSTs, Prior Learning, and/or course competency examinations are not counted toward full-time enrollment status.) - Residence hall grants are based on room availability and can only be used for room cost (not to be used for tuition, meals, or other University costs). - Students must complete any scholarship applications (i.e. application, letters of recommendation, essay, and/or other requirements) by posted deadlines for award consideration. - Students awarded a merit scholarship(s) are encouraged to apply for other financial aid consideration via the Free Application for Federal Student Aid (FAFSA).